Mother of All Asia – Tower of Peace: Design

 The Mother of All Asia's hands and face was designed by sculptor Eduardo Castrillo and is made of concrete and steel.
-With the planned height of 98.15 m, the Marian statue surpassed the Virgin of Peace statue in Venezuela to become the tallest statue of the Virgin Mary in the world.
+With a height of 98.15 m, the Marian statue surpassed the Virgin of Peace statue in Venezuela to become the tallest statue of the Virgin Mary in the world.

-The monument will have occupiable floors with a floor area of around 12000 sqm.
-A place of worship, the St. John Paul II Shrine, will be hosted on the ground floor of the monument.
-Other facilities to be hosted in the monument are reception halls and 20 Marian chapels on the third floor, a food hall on the fourth floor, two mini theaters on the fifth floor, conference rooms as well as a balcony featuring flags of the countries of Asia on the sixth floor, and a view deck situated on the 15th floor.
-The seventh to 10th floors will host commercial and residential spaces.
+The monument has occupiable floors with a floor area of around 12000 sqm.
+A place of worship, the St. John Paul II Shrine, is hosted on the ground floor of the monument.
+Other facilities hosted in the monument are reception halls and 20 Marian chapels on the third floor, a food hall on the fourth floor, two mini theaters on the fifth floor, conference rooms as well as a balcony featuring flags of the countries of Asia on the sixth floor, and a view deck situated on the 15th floor.
+The seventh to 10th floors hosts commercial and residential spaces.